AMNESTY INTERNATIONAL’S BOARD OF DIRECTORS

 Aidan Sander has been a dedicated member of Amnesty International since he was fifteen.
 He is currently pursuing a medical degree as part of the Queen’s University Accelerated Route to Medical School in Kingston, Ontario.
 Aidan is also a Pearson United World College alumnus in Victoria, British Columbia.

 Aidan’s involvement with Amnesty International began in 2017 when he participated in the Human Rights College for Youth.
-Aidan has served in several roles within the organization, including as a National Human Rights Goals Committee member.
+Aidan has served in several organizational roles, including as a National Human Rights Goals Committee member.
 In this capacity, he helped facilitate the membership feedback process to support the development of both the Global and AIC(ES) Strategic Goals.
-In his role as Co-Chair of the National Youth Action & Advisory Committee, he helps advise the organization’s key leadership structures.
+As Co-Chair of the National Youth Action & Advisory Committee, he helps advise the organization’s key leadership structures.

 Aidan Sander, Co-Chair of the Amnesty International Canada National Youth Action & Advisory Committee